The Little League playoffs keep on rolling, with district as well as state-level play underway right now all across the state.

 Cambridge advanced to the next round in the win bracket, but fell 14-4 to tournament host Homerun Baker on Saturday night.

-In the other game at Perry Cabin Park on Saturday evening, Easton won its opener, 10-0, over Kent, advancing to a win-bracket game today at 6 p.m. against Tri-City.
+In the other game at Perry Cabin Park on Saturday evening, Easton won its opener, 10-0, over Kent, advancing in the win bracket.
+South Caroline eliminated Kent County on Sunday, and at the same time, Easton put Tri-City in the loss bracket, winning 10-4.

-Defending state Senior League baseball champ Caroline kept up its winning ways Saturday in Chesapeake City in this year’s Maryland championship tournament.
+Defending state Senior League baseball champ Caroline kept up its winning ways Saturday and Sunday in Chesapeake City in this year’s Maryland championship tournament.

 Starter Kyler Boyd (1-0) got the win in Caroline’s opener, allowing a single, unearned run; the Caroline offense, which rolled through district play by scoring 39 runs in three games, was up to its old habits too.